SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Creating_and_configuring_dashboards/Sharing_a_dashboard.md

 1. If it is the first time you are sharing the dashboard, you may be asked to confirm that you want to link your account to the cloud.
 Select *I want to link the above users* and click *Link accounts*.

-1. In the pop-up window, *With* field, fill in the email address of the person you want to share the dashboard with.
+1. In the pop-up window, fill in the email address(es) of the person(s) you want to share the dashboard with in the *With* field.

-1. Optionally, you can add a description in the *Description* field.
+1. Optionally, add a description in the *Description* field.

 1. Optionally, in the *Message* field, add a message you want to send to the person you are sharing the dashboard with, in order to provide additional information.

-1. If you do not want the dashboard to remain permanently available, toggle *Add expiration date* option and specify the expiration date.
+1. If you do not want the dashboard to remain permanently available, select *Add expiration date* and specify the expiration date.

 1. Click *Share*.
 An email will be sent to the person you are sharing the dashboard with, to inform them that they now have access to the dashboard.